logic-building/functional-go/README.md

 ```

-### Example3 - FilterMap: Multiply all positive numbers in the list by 2
+### Example3 - fp.FilterMap: Multiply all positive numbers in the list by 2
 ```
 filteredList := FilterMapInt(isPositive, multiplyBy2, []int{-1, 0, 2, 4})